 - The UFS reserves the right to change the minimum requirements of each programme or any other information without notifying you. - There are specific admission requirements that you should meet if you want to study at any South African university.
-If you finished school in or after 2008 and have a National Senior Certificate (NSC), you need to have a performance level of at least 4 (50%) in four (4) of the seven (7) subjects included in your NSC subject package to apply for admission to a Bachelor's degree at any South African university. - All admission requirements apply to first-year students in 2022. - Admission to study at the UFS is dependent on the following: - Your application should meet all the minimum requirements for the programme.
-See the note on page 7. - The programme must have available space and capacity to admit students - · You have to submit valid school results with your application - Applications for all non-selection programmes close on 30 September 2021.
+If you finished school in or after 2008 and have a National Senior Certificate (NSC), you need to have a performance level of at least 4 (50%) in four (4) of the seven (7) subjects included in your NSC subject package. - All admission requirements apply to first-year students in 2023. - · Admission to study at the UFS is dependent on the following: - Your application should meet all the minimum requirements for the programme - The programme must have available space and capacity to admit students - You have to submit valid school results with your application - Applications for all non-selection programmes close on 30 September 2022.

 An admission point (AP) consisting of seven levels is used.
-Points will be awarded for six academic modules.
+In addition, points will be awarded for six academic modules.

 Note: No points will be awarded for achievement levels lower than 30%: